-The Nar Phu valley trekking with Himalayan Alpine Adventure, takes place in the Annapurna Circuit of Western Nepal located in the remote region of Upper Manang.
-The Nar Phu region is recently opened tourist destination on year 2002 and is a most remote part of the country which is still untouched by today’s civilization.
-The trekking adventures talks place in a mixed faraway villages of Nar and Phu of upper Manang accompanied narrow canyons, beautiful forests, gigantic rock establishments, caravans of yaks, Tibetan Buddhist monasteries and antique Himalayan culture of ancient Tibet inhabitants.
-The travelers reach to this antique domain of untouched Tibetan Buddhist civilization by travelling through Annapurna circuit passing through bridge over the Marshyandi River to the steep portals of Nar Phu valley then entering the slender forested valley leading towards ancient villages, high altitude yak grazing pastures and antique Buddhist Tibetan establishments and so on.
+The Nar Phu valley trekking with Himalayan Alpine Adventure takes place in the Annapurna Circuit of Western Nepal located in the remote region of Upper Manang.
+The Nar Phu region is recently opened tourist destination in the year 2002 and is a most remote part of the country which is still untouched by today’s civilization.
+The trekking adventures talks place in a mixed faraway village of Nar and Phu of upper Manang accompanied narrow canyons, beautiful forests, gigantic rock establishments, caravans of yaks, Tibetan Buddhist monasteries and antique Himalayan culture of ancient Tibet inhabitants.
+The travelers reach to this antique domain of untouched Tibetan Buddhist civilization by traveling through Annapurna circuit passing through the bridge over the Marshyandi River to the steep portals of Nar Phu valley then entering the slender forested valley leading towards ancient villages, high altitude yak grazing pastures, and antique Buddhist Tibetan establishments and so on.

 The Nar Phu valley trekking takes place in the Annapurna circuit trekking route where the travelers take a ride from Kathmandu to Besisahar by private or local vehicle.
 Then travelers can start trekking or can take a drive to Chame from where they reach the entrance of the adventure and begin the Nar Phu valley trekking.
 The travelers reach the Chame Koto village which is main entrance gate of Nar Phu valley where the travelers can do their sightseeing of the valley of Na Phu.
 After crossing the Nar Phu valley the travelers cross the Kangla Pass that joins the Manang village.
 The travelers can continue their trek to high Thorong La of Annapurna circuit or can return to down same way end in Besisahar back to Pokhara or Kathmandu.

-The Nar Phu valley trekking is the unusual trekking route traveling through the most remote zone of Annapurna and Upper Manang which is still untouched by the civilization where population still lives the ancient way of life of Tibetan Buddhist ethnicity.
-The Nar Phu Valley is situated in the north of Manang crossing the high himalayan pass of Kang La Pass with delightful foothill trails to Annapurna massifs.
-The kang La pass connects Nar valley with Manang and traditional Bhotia villags of Neyshang Valley.
-The Nar Phu valley is encompassed with high snow Himalaya peaks, ancient villages and high altitude grazing settlements.
+The Nar Phu valley trekking is the unusual trekking route traveling through the most remote zone of Annapurna and Upper Manang which is still untouched by the civilization where the population still lives the ancient way of life of Tibetan Buddhist ethnicity.
+The Nar Phu Valley is situated in the north of Manang crossing the high Himalayan pass of Kang La Pass with delightful foothill trails to Annapurna massifs.
+The Kang La pass connects Nar valley with Manang and traditional Bhotia villages of Neyshang Valley.
+The Nar Phu valley is encompassed with high snow Himalaya peaks, ancient villages, and high altitude grazing settlements.
 The region of Nar Phu is a hidden valley consisting of medieval Tibetan culture living in untouched state and antiqueness surrounded by mountains and great alpine sceneries.

 Day 01: Meet at Kathmandu Airport